tytydraco/yessleep/out/Broken_by_the_night.md

 I spent third grade in India.
 Each day at school my eyes caught in shy glances a little blond girl.
 She was two years above me, but I had friends in her class.
 We wrote secret folded notes, she invited me to her birthday, played spin the bottle, and became each other’s first kiss.
 Those were the best days of childhood.

 But just as our story was starting, my family had to leave the country, no warning.
 At the Delhi airport, before our flight, I called her from a pay phone to tell her what happened.
 No one was home.
-I never got to say goodbye.

-Her face in the 1990 Embassy School yearbook followed me for years.
+One face in the 1990 American Embassy School yearbook followed me for years.
 Her piercing eyes and flaxen hair became my colors — the colors of her flag, Sweden.
 I drew it everywhere.
 Her smile haunted me long into my teens and beyond.
-I never gave up the ghost.
+I never got to say goodbye.
+And I never gave up the ghost.

-Then, out of nowhere, last year, on a flight from London, she came back.
+Then, out of nowhere, last year, on a flight from London, she came back to my life.
 All grown up, majestic, demure, golden.
 Bright like a diamond.
 A star made for me.
 Her last words, before the sleepless nights took her away again, this time for good… “I love you unconditionally.”

-On another earth, one where I didn’t take the orange pill, we’re still together in drømland.
+On another earth, one where I didn’t take the orange pill, we’re still in drømland, the two of us.
 Our [liebesträum](https://youtu.be/FZ651tNXp0Y).

 But here, in this parallel universe, the upside-down — all is gone.
 Even the ghost.

-Coming up on the anniversary of the first night that started the sleepless ones to follow, I keep thinking back to this time last year… healthy and strong, chemical-free, soundly sleeping, my world in motion, a new moon rising, criss-crossing shimmering sea-waves, embarking on what I thought was becoming — like a lightening strike — the brightest chapter of my life.
+Coming up on the anniversary of the first night that started so many sleepless ones to follow, I keep thinking back to this time last year… healthy and strong, chemical-free, soundly sover, my world in motion, a new moon rising, criss-crossing shimmering sea-waves, embarking on what I thought was becoming — like a lightening strike — the brightest chapter of my life.
 I’d always heard, “From the brightest day, comes the darkest night.”
 Now I know.

 Sleep is like true love.
 It finds you when you’re not looking.
 It fills you with dreams.
 Its melody is a nocturne.
 And when you lose it, you lose everything.

 There is one difference.
-Everyone knows sleep.
+All know sleep.
 Few ever know true love.
 I couldn’t know it then, but I lost both, the same night.

-One tiny cap I barely remember taking, broke my sleep, my world, and my heart — in that order.
+One tiny cap I barely remember taking, broke my nights, my world, and my heart — in that order.
 Lovestruck, became lovesick, but never lovelorn.
 Because I did it to myself.
-That is the hardest pill to swallow.
+That’s the hardest pill to swallow.

-This December, every carol echoes a bittersweet reminder of the final weeks of shining eyes one year ago, before my story began.
+This December, every carol echoes a bittersweet memento of the final weeks of shining eyes one year ago, before my story began.
 I miss those days like you can’t imagine.
-Last year’s songs are the shooting stars of a light-filled universe set ablaze, then vanquished and gone.
-I’ll never get those starbursts back, the shining eyes — or why they slipped away.
+Last year’s songs are the shooting stars of a light-filled universe, set ablaze, then vanquished and gone.
+I’ll never get those starbursts back, the shining eyes, or why they slipped away.

 Here’s hoping ECT erases all the memories — like [Eternal Sunshine of the Spotless Mind](https://youtu.be/yE-f1alkq9I).

-Meet me in Montauk.
+Meet me in Montauk, little elsklingen min.

-For now, red wine and sleeping pills help me get back to your arms.
+Until then, red wine and sleeping pills help me get back to your arms.
 [Maybe.
 I will see you in the next life.](https://youtu.be/EcSvMFm2ABE?feature=shared)